Deploy Artifactory on NKS

 Next, configure the license key in the template:

-note: make sure the entire key is indented under licenseKey:
+note: make sure the entire key is indented under licenseKey:, as shown here

 ## Artifactory license.